valeriangalliat/blog/2022/03/delete-ghost-volume-from-time-machine-snapshot.md

 ## Removing the ghost backup directory

 First, we need to identify a volume that's already excluded from Time Machine.
-Go in the Time Machine preferences, and in <kbd>Options...</kbd>, see if you have an excluded volume.
+Go in the Time Machine preferences, and in "Options...", see if you have an excluded volume.
 It could be an internal drive that you explicitly excluded from backups, or an external drive that you never explicitly included in backups.